JeffreyLuo333/SongOfStorms/README.md

 To craft a miniature prototype of a futuristic orchestra’s music that blends human performance and technology-generated music, I led a team of seven enthusiasts in this reimagination of the "Song of Storms" from the iconic "Legend of Zelda" video game series.
 My piano melodies integrate with the enchanting sounds from Virtual Studio Technology plugins, Google's NSynth neural synthesizer, ChucK music programming language, AI-powered Vocaloid, and human vocals.

 ## 2. Background for "Song of Storms"
-"The Legend of Zelda," an iconic video game series that first captivated my brother Michael, showcases the enthralling "Song of Storms," composed by Koji Kondo.
+"The Legend of Zelda," an iconic video game series that first captivated my brother Michael, showcases the enthralling __"Song of Storms__," composed by Koji Kondo.
 Despite the eight-year age gap between my brother and me, this melody has enthralled me, recurring throughout the series and seizing my heart and imagination.
 Its bewitching tune strikes a chord within me, creating an indelible memory.

+In "The Legend of Zelda: Ocarina of Time," the adult incarnation of Link acquires the mesmerizing "Song of Storms" from the Phonogram Man within the confines of the Kakariko Windmill.
+This bewitching tune harbors remarkable abilities; upon its performance, it can conjure rain, reveal hidden grottoes, and nurture Magic Bean sprouts to yield Fairies.

+Across the expansive realm of Hyrule, there are distinct locales where Navi, Link's fairy ally, glows green.
+In these instances, should Link perform the "Song of Storms," he can summon a wingless Fairy who arrives to replenish his Hearts and Magic Meter, rejuvenating his vitality for the quests that lie ahead.

+Fascinatingly, the mystical influence of the "Song of Storms" extends even beyond its melody.
+When Link, as a child, plays this entrancing tune inside Kakariko Windmill, it causes the windmill to spin at a dramatically increased velocity.
+This unexpected acceleration of the windmill's blades results in the draining of the well, unveiling the enigmatic realm of the Bottom of the Well.
+Here, new challenges and hidden secrets lie in wait.

+Dive into the world of __"The Legend of Zelda"__ and allow the __"Song of Storms"__ to transport you on an adventure brimming with __enchantment, exploration, and boundless possibilities__.

 ## 3. Musical production journey and technologies adopted
 Dive into the captivating world of the "Song of Storms" project, a musical odyssey that reimagines a beloved tune from the "Legend of Zelda" video game series.
 A spirited group of aficionados uniquely blended the soulful strains of human performers with the futuristic vibes of AI-enhanced vocaloids and the rhythm of machinery.
 Venturing beyond the boundaries of traditional Digital Audio Workstation (DAW) production, this ensemble employed the magic of AI vocaloids, the avant-garde Google Nsynth, and the versatility of the ChucK programming language.